erizov/Professor/semester_8/lecture_53_database_operations/performance_tuning/README.md

 ### Debugging

-7. What are the most common mistakes when implementing Performance Tuning?
+7. What are the most common mistakes when implementingEfficiencye Tuning?
 8. How would you test yourEfficiencye Tuning deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## ATechniqueVisualization